WHAT IS A SMALL GROUP?

 If you have any questions (especially if you are new to First Family Church), please don’t hesitate to call the church, and we will gladly assist you.
 Keep in mind that it might take two or three groups before you find the perfect fit, but don’t worry, you’ll find it!

-Before each Lighthouse quarter begins there are three ways to sign up for a group – online, at our weekend services, or by calling the church office during the week before each of our Small Group Sessions.
+Before each small group quarter begins there are three ways to sign up for a group – online, at our weekend services, or by calling the church office during the week before each of our Small Group Sessions.
 During the weekend services, Small Group leaders are available at the sign-up tables to help you choose a group and answer any questions.
-Brochures are available at the booths with general information about each Station in Life, and the weekend worship folder contains a "Quick Guide" to available Lighthouses.
+Brochures are available at the booths with general information about each Station in Life, and the weekend worship folder contains a “Quick Guide” to available small group.
 There are three sign-up weekends before the beginning of our Fall Quarter in September, and two sign-up weekends before our Winter Quarter in January and our Spring Quarter in April.

-We also offer "Newcomers Small Groups" which run for 2 weeks and begin about every six weeks throughout the year.
-These groups are designed for people new to
+We also offer “Newcomers Small Groups” which run for 2 weeks and begin about every six weeks throughout the year.
+These groups are designed for people new to First Family who would like to find out more about our church and to experience what a Small Group is like.
+You can call the church office at any time to sign up for the next Small Group or answer any questions, or visit our Newcomers page.

 Yes, our High School and Jr. High ministries both offer small groups for students.
 Our High School ministry offers small groups available for freshman through seniors.
 The Junior High ministry offers small groups available for 7th and 8th-grade students.
 Although these groups are not included on this website, they are very important to our church.
 For more information about Middle School or High School groups, please contact our Student Ministry Office at 515-965-8300, or email our Youth Pastor, Travis Walker.